 The first step is to look honestly at how much you already drink.
 Take our Alcohol Self Assessment Test to find out if you're drinking too much.

 If you’ve come to this page straight from our Unit and Calorie Calculator then you’ll already have a good idea about what your drink equals in alcohol units and calories.
-You’ll also how that compares to the low risk alcohol unit guidelines.
+You’ll also know how that compares to the UK Chief Medical Officers' low risk drinking guidelines.

 If you think your drinking puts you above the low risk level (you’re regularly drinking more than 14 units per week) it could be time to re-think your relationship with alcohol.

 The key to successfully cutting down is to make small, but important, changes in your attitude towards drinking.
 Lots of little changes can add up to big change in your lifestyle.
 Here are some ideas: